Child escapes serious injury when driverless SUV crashes into convenience store

 The boy was being taken by his mother to the hospital to have his knee checked out following the incident according to Winn.

+Winn says that's one of the few strokes of luck Jayden had this morning.

+"If he was more over to the left this could've been actually serious.
+But like I said you know I just thank God that he's okay and that he was in the position he was in when he walked into the store," Winn said.

-12News has contacted the City of Port Arthur's public information officer for more information.
+12News has contacted the City of Port Arthur's public information officer and she tells us they are not releasing any information about the crash.

 (© 2017 KBMT)